• Skip to main content

 • FAQ

 • Although tempura is meant to be enjoyed with a light coating of crispy batter, this goes soft too quickly for sushi.
-That's why I use a thicker batter when making tempura for sushi.
+That's why I use a thicker batter when making my ebi tempura sushi.

-• Double frying the tempura shrimp creates a crunchy crust that stays that way for longer.
+• Double frying the tempura shrimp creates a crunchy crust that lasts longer.

-• A spicy mayonnaise mixture with hot Japanese mustard adds a nice flavor and mild heat to this sushi roll.
+• A spicy mayonnaise mixture with hot Japanese mustard adds flavor and mild heat to this sushi roll.

 • Avocado and lettuce add creamy and crispy textures while giving the roll a beautiful green accent.